 Residential solar PV systems come with big upfront costs that consumers intend to pay off over time by avoiding high utility rates and, in some cases, receiving payment for electricity generated by the PV system and placed into the utility’s grid.
 But what if the utility rules or rates change?
 A battery backup can help protect that upfront investment when the payoff rules and rates change to the homeowner’s disadvantage.

 Customers need to consider what their goals are and what their desired outcome is.
-Are you doing it because you are truly off-grid with no other power source and damn better be able to get through those cloudy days?
-Are you doing it because you want to have a backup and be able to use all of your appliances and everything else, but it wouldn’t kill you to turn off the hairdryer while I’m running the stove?
+Are you doing it because you are truly off-grid with no other power source and need to get through those cloudy days?
+Are you doing it because you want to have a backup while still using all your appliances?
 Are you doing it just to offset some costs on your electric bill?”

 Grid-tie vs. Off-grid Solar Battery Systems